Course Descriptions

 Teachers will broaden and deepen their understanding of the historical context and overarching philosophies that underlie mathematics.
 While tracing the historical development of mathematics, students will be exposed to fundamental principles of mathematics, especially logic and proof, with an emphasis on heuristic models of problem-solving applied to a variety of mathematical topics.
 Content will include discrete mathematics topics, such as set theory, combinatorics, mathematical induction, and relations.

 MATH 513.
-Algebra for Teachers.
+Precalculus for Teachers.
 3 Hours.

-Teachers will broaden and deepen their understanding of algebraic concepts and pedagogy to better engage high school students in the problem-solving processes and applications of algebra.
+Teachers will broaden and deepen their understanding of precalculus concepts and pedagogy to better engage high school students in the problem-solving processes and applications of precalculus.
 The course will cover functions (polynomial, rational, trigonometric, exponential, and logarithmic), including transformations and compositions; fitting models to data; sequences and series; number systems and proof; and vector spaces.
 The course will emphasize appropriate technology used to teach the content with the aim of achieving proficiency within related secondary school math standards.

 MATH 514.
 Geometry for Teachers.
 3 Hours.